shakeelmohamed/shakeelmohamed.github.io/src/posts/2020-05-31-individual-how-what-definition/post.md

 * Elevate - constantly raising standards
 * Align - getting others on the same page
 * Lead - selecting a direction, and getting others to join me

+Reducing those down to 4 words feels like it summarizes my approach to any task: **synthesize**, **elevate**, **align**, and **lead** (which is easy to remember with an acronym **SEAL**).
+I believe those four happen are in order as well: before elevating one must get all the information (synthesize), and before leading one must have all of their focus on a clear direction (alignment).

+## Thanks for reading!

+I plan to continue writing about Golden Circle Theory and WHY discovery as I learn more through the process.
+There's still a lot I have to learn as a facilitator, and the really interesting stuff: group WHY discovery.
+I have some things planned and hope to share them soon.
+If you have any questions about WHY discovery - let's talk!